First post, by pshipkov

 Not really, just being practical with the sound setup, with focus on compatibility.

 Never owned a GUS for example.
-The curiosity is significant, but the prices are chilling. 😀
+Curiosity is significant, but prices are chilling. 😀

 Computer cases: